Supervisors: Univ.-Prof. Dr Elmar Rückert,

 To achieve our aim, the following concrete tasks will be focused on:

-- Literature research on meniscus level fluctuations in the mold.
+- Literature research on the underlying physical & chemical processes.

-- Data analysis, filtering, preprocessing, visualization of meniscus level fluctuations data.
+- Data analysis, filtering, preprocessing, visualization of the existing data.

-- (Optional) Implementation of neural time-series models like LSTMs trained with the computed CNN features.
+- (Optional) Implementation of neural time-series models like LSTMs.

 - Analysis and evaluation of the provided data.